GCGCNStart

 Use comparisons, cost guides, and condition paths before contacting facilities.

-These pages help families understand the decision before they start calling communities or agencies.
+These pages help families clarify the decision before calling communities or agencies.

 Assisted Living vs Memory Care